 Must include city/town, province, and postal code.

-If your submission is selected, this bio will be published alongside it.
+If your submission is selected, this bio will also be published in the anthology.
 This bio may be edited for clarity, brevity, or formatting (e.g., italicization of book titles).

 Please enter a URL where readers can find more information about you, more of your writing, or a social media profile.
-If your submission is selected, this URL will be published alongside it.
+If your submission is selected, this URL will be published alongside your bio.

 Exclude the submission title and any postscript.